chonkie-inc/mtcb/README.md

 ![🦉 Judie Logo](./assets/judie-logo.png)

 # 🦉 judie ✨
-_Evaluate your chunks with Judie, the Owl!_
+_Judge and evaluate your chunk quality with Judie, the Owl!
+Quick, easy, and effective!_

 </div>